-The premium paid for purchasing an option is recorded as an asset in the Statements of Financial Position.
+The premium paid for purchasing an option is recorded as an asset in the Statements of financial position.
 The premium is valued on each Valuation Date at an amount equal to the fair value of the option that would have the effect of closing the position.
-The change in the difference between the premium and the fair value is shown as "Change in unrealized appreciation (depreciation)" in the Statement of Comprehensive Income.
+The change in the difference between the premium and the fair value is shown as "Net change in unrealized appreciation (depreciation) on investments" in the Statements of comprehensive income.
 When a purchased option expires, the Fund will realize a loss equal to the premium paid.
 When a purchased option is closed, the gain or loss the Fund will realize will be the difference between the proceeds and the premium paid.
 When a purchased call option is exercised, the premium paid is added to the cost of acquiring the underlying security.
 When a purchased put option is exercised, the premium paid is subtracted from the proceeds from the sale of the underlying security that had to be sold.

-The premium received from writing a call or put option is recorded as a liability in the Statements of Financial Position.
+The premium received from writing a call or put option is recorded as a liability in the Statements of financial position.
 When a written option expires, the Fund will realize a gain equal to the premium received.
 When a written option is closed, the Fund will realize a gain or loss equal to the difference between the cost at which the contract was closed and the premium received.
 When a written call option is exercised, the premium received is added to the proceeds from the sale of the underlying investments to determine the realized gain or loss.
 When a written put option is exercised, the premium received will be subtracted from the cost of the underlying investment the Fund had purchased.
-The gain or loss that the Fund realizes when a purchased or written option is expired or closed is recorded as "Net realized gain (loss)" on sale of investments in the Statement of Comprehensive Income.
+The gain or loss that the Fund realizes when a purchased or written option is expired or closed is recorded as "Net realized gain (loss) on sale of investments" in the Statements of comprehensive income.

-All unlisted warrants have been calculated using a Black-Scholes model, including written options valued subsequent to initial purchase.
+All unlisted warrants have been calculated using the Black-Scholes model, including written options valued subsequent to initial purchase.